PyTables/PyTables/doc/source/usersguide/datatypes.rst

 Supported data types in PyTables
 ================================

-All PyTables datasets can handle the complete set of data types supported by the NumPy (see :ref:`[NUMPY] <NUMPY>`) and Numeric (see :ref:`[NUMERIC] <NUMERIC>`) packages in Python.
+All PyTables datasets can handle the complete set of data types supported by the NumPy (see :ref:`[NUMPY] <NUMPY>`) package in Python.
 The data types for table fields can be set via instances of the Col class and its descendants (see :ref:`ColClassDescr`), while the data type of array elements can be set through the use of the Atom class and its descendants (see :ref:`AtomClassDescr`).

-.. warning:: The use of Numeric in PyTables is now deprecated.

-    Support for these packages will be removed in future versions.

 PyTables uses ordinary strings to represent its *types*, with most of them matching the names of NumPy scalar types.
 Usually, a PyTables type consists